cambam509/cambam509/README.md

 ### Welcome to my GitHub profile!

 <p>
-  My name is Cameron Christensen and I am a full-stack software engineer and web developer from the Pacific Northwest specializing in JavaScript, HTML, and CSS.
-I'm a Hack Reactor graduate currently looking for full-stack software engineering and/or front-end development opportunities in the tech industry.
+  My name is Cameron Christensen and I am a full-stack software engineer and web developer from the Pacific Northwest, and Hack Reactor graduate, specializing in JavaScript, HTML, and CSS.
 </p>

 ### Tech Stack